Cyprus confirms gold sale an option in bailout, eases controls

 With a decree published by the finance ministry on Thursday, Cyprus has allowed bank transactions of up to 300,000 euros domestically and raised the threshold for company payments abroad to 20,000 euros from 5,000 euros without prior vetting.

-It has also permitted travellers to take 2,000 euros abroad from 1,000 previously.
+It has also permitted travelers to take 2,000 euros abroad from 1,000 previously.
 However other restrictions, such as a cash withdrawal limit of 300 euros per day, remained in place.

 (Reporting by Michele Kambas and Karolina Tagaris; Editing by Michael Roddy)